 Wearing a cap to protect your head from being hit

-One of the biggest risks to your transplant is hitting your head after surgery.
-You can avoid the risk by wearing a cap when doing anything around your home or at work such as cleaning or putting things away in cupboards.
-If you do unfortunately hit your head on a cupboard your cap will act as a protective barrier to your hair transplant being hit directly and getting grossly affected.
+One of the most significant risks to your transplant is hitting your head after surgery.
+You can avoid the risk by wearing a cap when doing anything around your home or at work, such as cleaning or putting things away in cupboards.
+If you do unfortunately hit your head on a cupboard, your cap will act as a protective barrier to your hair transplant being hit directly and getting grossly affected.

 Is it safe to wear a cap after a hair transplant?